 Appropriate Vaccine Usage

-This indicates the percent of patients who received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percent of patients that have received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This indicates the percent of patients that required additional assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's may be a sign of decline of a resident's medical condition.
+This indicates the percentage of patients who required additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living may indicate the erosion of a resident's well-being.

 Ability to Keep Residents Mobile